MahmoudElsheshtawy/MahmoudElsheshtawy/README.md

 ## ⚡ About Me

-- Passionate **Front-End Developer** focused on modern web technologies.
+- Front-End Developer focused on modern UI/UX.
-- I build clean, responsive, high-performance UI/UX experiences.
+- I build clean, fast, and responsive web apps.
-- Constantly improving my skills & exploring new tools.
+- Passionate about learning, improving, and shipping real-world projects.
-- Open for collaborations & freelance projects 🚀
+- Open for collaborations & freelance work 🚀

 ---